My jaw makes the popping/clicking noise when I open my mouth but don't have TMJ. What is the reason for this?

 How can I prevent or recover?
 Will I get arthritis when I get older?

-Posted 3 years ago in Arthritis by Glassstrength
+Posted 3 years ago in Other by Glassstrength

 Your wisdom teeth may be growing in.
 Did the dentist do x rays on you?
 You can tell if you have wisdom teeth that way.

 My jaw only pops when i eat steak. its weird. maybe its a certain food your eating but i doubt it will cause any problems.

 See a dentist who is not an idiot.
 YOu definitely have tmj joint injury.